 I hope this helps.

-Question asked by Nina
+Question asked by Вадим,Россия

 1. Reply by pastor

-Dear Nina,
+Dear Frank,

-Question asked by Khang
+Question asked by Khang.

 Hello Pastors!

-I have a question:
+I have a question about:

 1. Reply by pastor